OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

         Expected true to be false.
             at /home/fjw/openswitch/ops-webui/tools/test/tests.webpack.js:68827

 Our goal is the create a unit test for the asynchronous **completed** and **failed** cases of **MyTestActions**.
-First we create some variables to store the mock URLs and data that we will use.
-Add the following to variables section.
+First we create some variables to store the mock URLs and data.
+Add the following to variables section:

     sys = {
         testUrl: '/rest/v1/system',